There’s no shortage of proof that customers want personalization. And so, advertisers strive to provide it.

 People targeted on ad networks with highly relevant content will click to find a generic message on the corresponding landing page.
 This part of the campaign, known as the post-click landing page, has dedicated solutions that assist in its improvement (like A/B testing software, CMS solutions).
 Still, none address the need for scaled personalization.
 This leaves advertisers at a major disadvantage.

-To find out if you’re making common post-click scaling mistakes, continue on, then discover the most effective way to scale personalization with the Instapage Scalable Creation ebook:
+To find out if you’re making common marketing mistakes, continue on, then discover the most effective way to scale personalization with the Instapage Scalable Creation ebook:

 How advertisers try to personalize the post-click landing page